Innovation Field Project

 Full-time MBA students in the Health, Technology, and Innovation pathway will partner with organizations in the health industry.
 Organizations may include pharmaceutical firms, biotechnology firms, physician practices, hospitals, or public health organizations.

-Students spend five weeks in the classroom and three weeks on-site to apply the tools and frameworks learned during the first year full-time MBA courses to a business challenge or opportunity at a partner organization.
+Students visit project sponsors on-site to apply the tools and frameworks learned during the first year full-time MBA courses to a business challenge or opportunity at a partner organization.

 Before traveling on-site, students work with the business to review the project scope, set goals, conduct research, and collect data.
 Students meet with the business and faculty advisors at least once a week to discuss their findings and receive feedback in individual team meetings.
 Faculty advisors from different disciplines counsel and challenge students on their approach and process.